danbates2/emonDC/README.md

 **I2C modules:**
 - **128x32 I2C OLED Display module** cycles through real-time and daily data, including network information if connected.
 - **RTC based on PCF8523**, with coin cell backup, parts sold as kit.
 - Any I2C control module can be fitted in parallel.
-Search for 'i2c gpio expander module' for some options.
+Search for 'i2c io expander module board' for some options, PCF8574 and PCF8575 based modules have been tested and work fine.
 <br>

 **Other modules:**